-- Students who have passed a class and wish to retake the class may audit the class. - Students who are auditing a class will not receive report card grades or progress reports. - Classes that are being audited will not be placed on student s transcript.
-Students will be responsible for assignments required by the teacher. - Students will be required to follow the classroom teacher's guidelines on behavior and assignments. - Students who violate classroom requirements may be removed from the class.
-Classes that are being audited will not be used to determine ineligibility.
+- Students who have passed a class and wish to retake it may audit the class. - Students who audit a class will not receive report card grades or progress reports. - Any classes that are being audited will not appear on the student's transcript.
+However, students will still be responsible for completing assignments required by the teacher. - Students must follow the classroom teacher's guidelines on behavior and assignments. - Students who fail to comply with classroom requirements may be removed from the class.
+Classes that are being audited will not be considered when determining a student's eligibility.

-The principal, school counselor and classroom teacher along with the student will meet to determine if auditing a class is appropriate
+The principal, school counselor, classroom teacher, and student will meet to determine whether auditing a class is appropriate.